Getting Started with Cairo

 }

-We can see that the above code has a function called fib for calculating the n’th Fibonnaci number, and a main function that returns fib(16).
-Additionally, we have a test module with a single test function that asserts that the value return by fib(16) is 987.
-For those familiar with Rust, the similarity between the languages is evident.
-If you’re unfamiliar with Rust, don’t let it discourage you, you can read all about the language’s internals in the cairo-book.
+Additionally, we have a test module with a single test function that asserts that the value returned by fib(16) is 987.
+For those familiar with Rust, the similarity between the languages is evident (but if you’re unfamiliar with Rust, don’t let it discourage you!).
+To execute the main function, simply run:

 If the template project is not changed, this should print: